 In the case of suspension an appeal may be made to the Board of Management in writing.
-A suspension may already have been served before the appeal is actually heard.
-If the appeal is successful, the suspension will then be removed from the student's record.
+In this instance the suspension will not be carried out until the appeal has been processed.
+(It is possible that s suspension may already have been served before the appeal is actually heard.
+If the appeal is successful, the suspension will then be removed from the student's record).